IRFC logs 15% rise in net profit for Oct-Dec

-New Delhi, Feb 14 (IANS) Indian Railway Finance Corporation Ltd (IRFC) has reported a growth of 15.4 per cent at Rs 1,046.74 crore for the quarter ended December.
+New Delhi: Indian Railway Finance Corporation Ltd (IRFC) has reported a growth of 15.4 per cent at Rs 1,046.74 crore for the quarter ended December.

 During the same period of the last fiscal, the company had reported a net profit of Rs 907.04 crore.